Claire Viscione, National Center for Health Research

 Concerns About CBD

 The benefits of CBD are not proven, but the risks seem to be clear.
 Reported side effects of CBD products may include fatigue, drowsiness, reduced appetite, dry mouth, and diarrhea.
 Some research in animals has shown that CBD could also harm your liver and central nervous system.
 Not enough is known about CBD to fully understand how it can interact with medications.
 Experts warn not to consume CBD products if you are on medications such as blood thinners.

 Another concern is unreliable labeling.
-A recent study of CBD products sold online revealed that more than a quarter of the products examined contained less CBD than labeled, and some of these products also contained more THC than advertised.
+A 2018 study of CBD products sold online revealed that more than a quarter of the products examined contained less CBD than labeled, and some of these products also contained more THC than advertised.
 Another study found that 9 out of 14 samples of CBD products had “notably different” concentrations than the amount on their label.
 The uncertainty of the actual content of CBD products may increase risks.
 In 2019, the Food and Drug Administration (FDA) sent four warning letters to the biggest CBD manufacturers, all of whom had incorrectly labeled the amount of CBD in their products and/or had falsely claimed that their products could cure diseases such as cancer and Alzheimer’s.

 It is possible that CBD could benefit people with several different symptoms, but there is currently no concrete, scientific evidence other than for pediatric epilepsy.
 Before deciding whether to take CBD supplements, talk to your doctor to determine how CBD may affect you, and be aware that the advertising claims for most CBD products are unproven.
 The FDA is encouraging more clinical research to understand the science behind CBD and how it could be used in the future, but it currently remains a complicated issue.